OfficeDev/Microsoft-Teams-Samples/samples/graph-teams-tag/csharp/README.md

 -   Click on Add permissions.
 Please make sure to grant the admin consent for the required permissions.

 4. Navigate to the **Certificates & secrets**.
 In the Client secrets section, click on "+ New client secret".
 Add a description (Name of the secret) for the secret and select “Never” for Expires.
 Click "Add".
-Once the client secret is created, copy its value, it need to be placed in the .env file.
+Once the client secret is created, copy its value, it need to be placed in the appsettings.json file.

 ## To try this sample